RASAMEX/mdocs/README.md

 ## For it to work.

-For now, it only extracts docstrings from functions, but more functionality is expected to be added.
+For now, it only extracts docstrings from functions and class, but more functionality is expected to be added.

 It is expected to find a docstring with the following structure: